 b.
-Step Two: Leveraging Misleading Publications to Promote Off-Label Pediatric Use of Celexa and Lexapro content of those journal articles to thousands of physicians at scientific conferences and through the process of detailing.
-In addition to Forest's control of content through the preparation, writing, editing, and publication of the journal articles with the assistance of the publication enterprise participants, Forest was able to further control the content of information presented to consumers, including Plaintiff and its members, and prescribing physicians through the use of various medical marketing, communications and publications firms and consultants including, but not limited to, Mary Prescott, Jack Gorman, Dr. Wagner, Dr. Bostic, the Prescott Group, GCI, Weber Shandwick, and BSMG.
+Step Two: Leveraging Misleading Publications to Promote Off-Label Pediatric Use of Celexa and Lexapro the Enterprise participants to: (a) prepare journal articles, which used false or misleading statements to suggest that Celexa and Lexapro are effective for pediatric use, and (b) present the content of those journal articles to thousands of physicians at scientific conferences and through the process of detailing.
+In addition to Forest's control of content through the preparation, writing, editing, and publication of the journal articles with the assistance of the Publication Sub-Enterprise participants, Forest was able to further control the content of information presented to consumers, including Plaintiffs and the members of the classes and their prescribing physicians through the use of various medical marketing, communications and publications firms and consultants including, but not limited to, Mary Prescott, Jack Gorman, Dr. Wagner, Dr. Bostic, the Prescott Group, GCI, Weber Shandwick, and BSMG.
 Forest used these Enterprise participants to create the appearance that the information being presented was accurate, objective and scientific, and that the content was not controlled by Forest.
-This of course was not the case, as Forest used the medical marketing firms and consultants to ensure that the false and misleading results of the studies were faithfully communicated at the hundreds of scientific conferences, symposia, seminars, CMEs, and other events.
 This second prong-leveraging the misleading publications to promote off-label pediatric use of Celexa and Lexapro-is discussed in detail in the allegations related to the Peer Selling Sub-Enterprise.